otyyyywangwenbin-max/vimrc/README.md

-This is a vimrc config
+This is a vimrc config.
+This config need pre install vundle.